Tobeginwith/DC-Merge/README.md

 The checkpoints we used for Table 2 (FFT merging) are provided [in this link](https://drive.google.com/drive/folders/1UEM1Thcz1c7dc1nji1i5uTN53Kf6G3-e).

 For FFT merging, the pretrained ViT models are automatically downloaded when running the code.
+For LoRA merging, please download ViT-B-32, ViT-B-16 and ViT-L-14 from HuggingFace to your local disk before running the code.
+Remember to specify the local path in `MODEL_DIR` and `CACHE_DIR` in scripts under the [configs](vision_lora_merge/configs) directory.

+### Main Results

 ## Merging Vision-Language Models